linuxfreak003/shellshocked/README.md

 # shellshocked
-Different shells, so far C and OCaml
+Different shells, so far C, OCaml and Python

 The C code is mostly copied over from Stephen Brennan's blog [here.](https://brennan.io/2015/01/16/write-a-shell-in-c/)

 I started the C code to learn more about creating a shell.
 The OCaml code was to get a little bit of experience and become more familiar with OCaml.

-I may add some Python code someday if I get bored and feel like doing something.
+The python code is just to add another language.

+I will likely add Go next.

+To run in C
+* `make jshc` to compile the C code into a binary.

-To run use makefile.
+To run in OCaml
 * `make jsh` or simply `make` to create the native binary from OCaml.

-* `make jshc` to compile the C code into a binary.
-* `make clean` will remove auxilary files.
-* `make deepclean` will remove binaries as well.
+To run in Python
+* `python3 shell.py` - you must have python3 installed